Blockchain in Agriculture – Improving Agricultural Techniques

-Step2: Distribution of grown-up crops to the food processing companies
+Step 2: Distribution of grown crops to the food processing companies

-Once the crops are grown up, the food processing companies start bidding on the bidding platform.
+Once the crops are grown, the food processing companies start bidding on the bidding platform.

-The crops can be transported to the refineries via IoT-enabled vehicles, capturing temperature conditions under which the items are kept and delivered.
+The crops can be transported to the refineries via IoT-enabled vehicles, capturing temperature conditions under which they are kept and delivered.

 After the bid is validated through smart contracts, the crops undergo processing and companies store information captured at every step of the process on the blockchain.